-\$7,400

-Once you have paid this amount during the year, which includes your deductible, copayments, and coinsurances, you enter the catastrophic coverage stage.

-Catastrophic Coverage Stage:

-You Pav

-Whatever is greater - 5% coinsurance or \$4.15 for generics/\$10.35 for brand drugs.

-Plan Pays

-The remainder of the drug cost.

-You will remain in the catastrophic coverage stage for the rest of the calendar year.
-On January 1 of the following year, you will begin again in the deductible stage.
+You enter this phase after the deductible is met or immediately if your plan doesn't have a deductible.
+You (and others on your behalf\) pay The copayment/coinsurance for your prescription drug.
+New for 2025 \$2,000 out-of-pocket maximum Once you (or others on your behalf) have paid \$2,000 out-of-pocket for your Part D prescription drugs, which includes your deductible and any copays or coinsurances, you will enter the catastrophic phase.
+Plan pays The remaining cost of your prescription drug outside of your copayment/coinsurance.
+Catastrophic phase: You enter this phase after the \$2,000 out-of-pocket maximum has been met.
+You pay \$0 for generic and brand drugs.
+Plan pays Your drug costs, in full.
+You will remain in the catastrophic phase for the rest of the calendar year.
+On January 1 of the following year, you will begin again in the deductible phase.
 Medicare Supplement (Medigap) Plans Medicare Supplement plans, also known as Medigap plans, work hand-in-hand with Original Medicare to help pay hospital and medical-related costs that Original Medicare does not, such as copayments, coinsurance, and deductibles.
 In addition to your monthly Part B premium, you pay a monthly premium to a private health insurance company, like Excellus BCBS.
 Dual Special Needs Plans (D-SNP) A D-SNP is a Medicare Advantage plan designed to provide special coverage for people who are eligible for and enrolled in both Medicare and Medicaid.
-If you are age 65+ or have certain health conditions and meet income limit requirements, you may qualify for D-SNP.
+If you are age 65+ or have certain health conditions and meet income limit requirements, you may qualify for D-SNP. \Others that pay on your behalf include but are not limited to: payments made by families and friends, Extra Help from Medicare, charities, NYS EPIC, and AIDS drug assistance programs.

-Comparing Your Options Even with all of the details, understanding your plan options and making a decision isn't always easy.
+Comparing your options Even with all of the details, understanding your plan options and making a decision isn't always easy.
 It helps to see a simple, side-by-side comparison of the options available to you.
-Benefits and Features Original Medicare (Part A and Part B) Medicare Advantage (Part C) Medicare Supplement (Medigap) Helps pay for hospital stays Helps pay for some medical care, such as doctor visits ⊘ Helps pay for preventive services, such as flu shots ⊘ Limits your annual out-of-pocket medical costs Helps pay for Part D prescription drugs ⊘ Helps pay for over-the- counter drug costs ⊘ Routine dental coverage ⊘ Routine vision coverage and eyewear allowances ⊘ Routine hearing exam and hearing aid coverage Ø Fitness benefits ⊘
+Benefits and features Original Medicare (Part A and Part B) Medicare Advantage (Part C) Medicare Supplement (Medigap) Helps pay for hospital stays Helps pay for some medical care, such as doctor visits Helps pay for preventive services, such as flu shots Limits your annual out- of-pocket medical costs Helps pay for Part D prescription drugs Helps pay for over-the- counter drug costs Dental coverage Routine vision coverage and eyewear allowances Routine hearing exam and hearing aid coverage Fitness benefits